What is PyViz, really? ¶

 Does PyViz include 3D support? ¶

 A bit.
-A bit of historical context will probably help make this clear.
+Some historical context will probably help make this clear.
 Over the past 30 years or so, visualization packages and developers have been organized into two mostly non-overlapping camps dealing with either scientific visualization or information visualization .
-SciVis primarily focuses on data that is situated in the 3D space of the real world, and it thus uses variants of the three-dimensional rendering algorithms made to represent the real world.
+SciVis primarily focuses on data that is situated in the 3D space of the real world, and it thus uses variants of the three-dimensional rendering algorithms made to represent the real world in computer graphics.
 InfoVis primarily focuses on representing more abstract information that can be laid out in any number of ways, and for practical reasons it tends to use 2D representations where it is simple to show axes and other tools to explicitly indicate mappings from the page onto the underlying data coordinates.

 PyViz currently focuses on the packages and applications from the InfoVis domain, and thus primarily supports two-dimensional plotting and layouts.
 There is some limited three-dimensional rendering in PyViz provided by Matplotlib and Plotly , but PyViz does not currently include comprehensive support for 3D visualizations, virtual reality, augmented reality, and related topics.
 See the PyViz Roadmap if you would like to help broaden its coverage of these topics, or else consider using complementary packages like MayaVi , VTK , IPyVolume , and Vaex (a 3D-capable version of Datashader).